FAQ

 Lessons are charged by the school year.
 This ensures students receive lessons on a regular basis and have the greatest opportunity for success over a period of time.
 Tuition may be paid in equal monthly payments, by semester, or by school year.

-• $145/month for weekly 45-minute lessons
+• $170/month for weekly 45-minute lessons for older or intermediate students

 Tuition and registration not only pays for the weekly lesson time, but also includes preparation time, curriculum planning, instrument maintenance, studio libraries, studio licensed materials, printed materials and supplements, teacher continuing education, and professional organization memberships.